eduMFA/eduMFA/doc/tokens/tokentypes/daypassword.rst

 Day Password Token
 -------------------

-Starting with version 3.9 privacyIDEA supports a password token with arbitrary time periods.
+Starting with version 3.9 eduMFA supports a password token with arbitrary time periods.

 The day password token is a modification of the :ref:`totp_token`.
 The difference between the :ref:`totp_token` and the day password token is, that the OTP value of the day password token can be used more